BurnOutTrader/fund-forge/README.md

 **Fund Forge** is an algorithmic trading engine written in Rust.

-An algorithmic trading platform written in rust.
 Focused on backtesting, charting, live trading.
 With an emphasis for semi-automated strategies.

 fund-forge is built to allow simple abstractions for common strategy functionality: trade multiple symbols, with multiple indicators and data streams.